Basic usage

 or typeT

-means that the field must be present in the object at deserialization time- An object can be
+means the field must be present in the object at deserialization time.- A field can be

 nullable